farisachugthai/utilities/README.rst

     # Then link the scripts in sh/ to a directory in your path!
     python3 pyutil/dlink.py "$PWD/sh" ~/bin

-For anyone using Windows 10, the Powershell installation will be slightly different; however, not tremendously.
+For anyone using Windows 10, the PowerShell installation will be slightly different; however, not tremendously.

 .. code-block:: console